sophiemachin/fitbitdata/README.md

 ### To build the front end:

-Install the packages listed in `package.json` using
+Install the npm packages listed in `package.json` using

 `npm install`

-Once this has installed (may take a few minutes), run a development build of the front end using:
+Once this has installed (may take a few minutes), run a development build of the frontend using:

 `npm run dev`